VUEngine/VBDE/readme.txt

 | (06) Changelog                                                                                          |
 +---------------------------------------------------------------------------------------------------------+

-  o 1.2.0, ? ?, 2017
+  o 1.2.0, February ?, 2017
-    - Updated gcc to 4.7 with patches by ElmerPCFX
-    - Now using MSYS instead of Cygwin
+    - Updated gcc to 4.7 with patches by ElmerPCFX; now using MSYS instead of Cygwin
     - [Pro] Updated IDEA to 2106.3.4
     - [Pro] Removed C/C++ IDEA plugin since it was causing slow-downs and broke auto-completion
     - The VBJaEngine has been renamed to VUEngine and updated to version 5.0, including its Barebone and